apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/index.md

 ## Xcode Build Flags

 If you have a custom situation where you need to pass additional build flags to Xcode -- you would use one or more `--buildFlag` options to pass these flags to `xcodebuild`.
 If you use an `xcodebuild` built-in flag, it will show a warning.
+You can also specify a `buildFlag` option in `build.json` above (the value for the `buildFlag` key is a string or an array of strings).

     cordova build --device --buildFlag="MYSETTING=myvalue" --buildFlag="MY_OTHER_SETTING=othervalue"
     cordova run --device --buildFlag="DEVELOPMENT_TEAM=FG35JLLMXX4A" --buildFlag="-scheme TestSchemeFlag"